RhysEJF/radical-alignment/concepts/the-density-paradox.md

 This is the opposite of the Density Paradox.

 Instead of more connection creating less diversity, you get intentional sparse connection creating richer diversity.
-Each island develops its own character, its own practices, its own local truths—while remaining in dialogue with other islands that are doing the same.
+Each island develops its own character, its own practices, its own local truths, while remaining in dialogue with other islands that are doing the same.

 Over time, these archipelagos become repositories of cognitive diversity that would otherwise be extinct.
 Like seed banks preserving crop varieties, these communities preserve ways of thinking that can't survive in the memetic monoculture.

-And when the next major challenge arrives—the next crisis that demands new thinking—these archipelagos become the source of genuine alternatives.
+And when the next major challenge arrives, the next crisis that demands new thinking, these archipelagos become the source of genuine alternatives.
 Not because they rejected modernity, but because they created pockets where different forms of thought could survive and evolve.

 ## The Liberation Protocol at Scale